kosamir/git-playground/vim/vim.md

 ### power of g
 `:[range]g/pattern/cmd`
 - This acts on the specified [range] (default whole file),
   by executing the Ex command cmd for each line matching pattern
   (an Ex command is one starting with a colon such as :d for delete).
-  Before executing cmd, "." is set to the current line.
-- This acts on the specified [range] (default whole file),
-  by executing the Ex command cmd for each line matching pattern
-  (an Ex command is one starting with a colon such as :d for delete).